Levels of Care: Partial Hospitalization Program

 - Nutritional Counseling: During PHP, our staff of registered dietitians (RDs) spend additional time helping patients to plan ahead for the nutritional needs that take place after patients leave the unit each evening.
 RDs will help monitor and process any issues that arise as they focus on helping patients maintain their nutritional plans on and off the unit.

 - Medication management/Medical consultation

 - Support Groups: Once in PHP, patients are encouraged to spend more time developing appropriate support systems outside of the unit that can be sustained after the completion of treatment.
 Based on the individual needs of the patient, this may include family and friends, community-based eating disorder support groups, Alcoholics Anonymous, Al Anon, or other recovery-focused groups.

-The Center for Eating Disorders’ PHP can accommodate approximately 30 patients.
+We can accommodate approximately 30 patients.
 Individuals typically transition out of PHP after about two to three weeks, but this is dependent on the individual's unique situation and readiness.
-Upon successful discharge from PHP, many patients step-down into the Intensive Outpatient Program, while others may transition directly to an outpatient treatment team.
+Upon successful discharge from PHP, many patients step down into the Intensive Outpatient Program, while others may transition directly to an outpatient treatment team.